Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-jet-zero.html.markdown

 *5) Do you agree or disagree with the overall approach to improve the efficiency of our existing aviation system?*

 Disagree.
-The assumption of 2% pa efficiency gains does not tally with the CCC and ICAO estimates of 1.4% pa, and does not take into account growth in demand, which is projected to be 70% by 2050 by Sustainable Aviation.
+The assumption of 2% pa efficiency gains does not tally with the CCC and ICAO estimates of 1.4% pa, and does not take into account growth in demand, which is projected to be 70% by 2050.

 *6) What more or differently could be done to ensure we maximise efficiency within the current aviation system?*